yeyee2901/multithread-serial-logger/README.md

 - App can exit without error (clean exit) -> disconnect all device, then close the app.
 Closing the app while there's still active device logging, will not kill the process.
-- Do not forget to set the baudrate, as of now, mismatch of the baudrate can lead to undesired behaviour.
+- Do not forget to set the baudrate, as of now, mismatch of the baudrate can lead to undesired behaviour (in my case, the app will hang, and if you disconnect the device, it crashes).
 For safety reasons, I always set all of my device baudrates to be the same.
 - In this case, my particular app is designed to run on Raspberry, or *nix like systems, as they have a port directory structure -> `/dev/tty`.
-  For Windows, I heard the ports have a suffix of `COM`, if any of you that has Windows machine can confirm this, I would like to request a workaround this particular method.
+  For Windows, I heard the ports have a prefix of `COM`, if any of you that has Windows machine can confirm this, I would like to request a workaround this particular method.
   Especially the search pattern.
 I don't have a windows machine available atm.
 ```python